 For those travelling on the Indian Pacific there’s also a wide choice of included tours.
 Why not visit the Barossa Valley wine region, explore Adelaide and the Outback town of Broken Hill or even dine under the stars one evening?

-At Travel Nation, we’re experts at weaving one of these fantastic train journeys in to your tailor-made holiday to Australia and ensuring you experience Australia in the style you prefer.
+At Travel Nation, we’re experts at weaving one of these fantastic train journeys into your tailor-made holiday to Australia or Australia road trip, ensuring you experience Australia in the style you prefer.

 If you're interested in taking the train across Australia, you could fly in to Perth for a stopover and spend a few days exploring the city before taking the Indian Pacific railway to Sydney to continue your travels.
 If you want to enjoy one of the world's greatest train journeys, you can pick up The Ghan in Adelaide, stop-off and explore the Red Centre and wake up in tropical Darwin.

 Why not put together your own wish list and I can put together a bespoke itinerary for you.
-I can arrange multi-stop or direct flights to Australia, recommend accommodation to suit your style and budget and arrange tours or vehicle hire too - simply contact Annette to start planning.
+I can arrange multi-stop or direct flights to Australia, recommend road trips to suit your style and arrange tours or vehicle hire too - simply contact Annette to start planning.